 - Are the results from using this method the same as a jurisdictional determination?

-No. Jurisdictional determinations are made by the regulatory agencies based on current guidance and policy, and the method is not meant to be a jurisdictional determination.
+No. Jurisdictional determinations are made by the regulatory agencies based on federal law and current guidance and policy, and the method outputs are not a jurisdictional determination.
 Rather, the method provides information that may be useful for the agencies to make timely decisions because it helps determine the duration of streamflow.
 The method accurately (94%; Nadeau et al. 2015) and consistently distinguishes between ephemeral and at least intermittent (i.e. intermittent and perennial) streams.

 - Can this method be applied to ditches?

 Yes, the method can be used, in combination with best professional judgment, to assess the flow duration of ditches.
-Our observations are that some hydrologic and biologic indicators tend to persist (wetland plants, for instance, may occur on the margins of the ditch) even with frequent maintenance of ditches.
+The agencies have observed that some hydrologic and biologic indicators tend to persist (wetland plants, for instance, may occur on the margins of the ditch) even with frequent maintenance of ditches.
 When applying the method in ditches or modified streams be sure to note that the site is a "disturbed site/difficult situation" and describe it in the "notes."